omgitstom/api-guidelines/Guidelines.md

 Headers that are not standard HTTP headers MUST have one of two formats:

 1. A generic format for headers that are registered as "provisional" with IANA ([RFC 3864][rfc-3864])
-2. A scoped format for headers that are too usage-specific for registration
+2. A scoped format for headers that are too usage-specific for registration (Must start with `Okta-`)

 These two formats are described below.

 ### 7.8 Specifying headers as query parameters
 Some headers pose challenges for some scenarios such as AJAX clients, especially when making cross-domain calls where adding headers MAY not be supported.
 As such, some headers MAY be accepted as Query Parameters in addition to headers, with the same naming as the header:

 Not all headers make sense as query parameters, including most standard HTTP headers.